The White Sister (1923 film): Reception

-The anonymous New York Times reviewer wrote that "The film starts out as one of the strongest love stories that has ever been filmed.
+The New York Times reviewer wrote that "The film starts out as one of the strongest love stories that has ever been filmed.
 But the death of Giovanni and the latter part of the story weaken what might have been a perfect love story of Italy."
 The critic praised the cast as "excellent", singling out Colman and Kane's performances and observing that "Miss Gish's acting is always restrained.
 She obtains the full effect in every situation, being, as the Italians say, sympatico in all sequences.

 In his review of the 1933 version, New York Times critic Mordaunt Hall found it inferior by comparison, writing, "It is a beautiful production, but its scenes never seem as real as those of the old mute work."